trilitech/tezos-developer-docs/docs/unity/quickstart.md

 ## Deploying contracts

-Contracts are backend programs that run on the Tezos blockchains.
+Contracts are backend programs that run on the Tezos blockchain.
 Smart contracts can do many tasks, but for gaming they have two main purposes:

 - They handle tokens, which are digital assets stored on the blockchain